Rabhimself/project-template/README.md

 ```

 #### Show the Constituency with the Lowest Turnout Rate
-This query retreives the Bacon number of an actor...
+This query will return the constituency with the lowest turnout rate.
 ```cypher
 MATCH (c:CONSTITUENCY)
 WITH min((toFloat(c.turnout) / toFloat(c.electors)) * 100) as m